 At 2 a.m., yakitori at Midoriya is filled with laughter from sommeliers.
 This non-touristy spot offers tebasaki chicken wings with miso, served family-style.

-“Recipes here change with the moon phases,” the owner whispered, igniting skewers of tori no sashimi as dawn approached.
+“Recipes here change with the moon phases,” the owner whispers, igniting skewers of tori no sashimi as dawn approaches.

 Hiroshima Sake Bars Featuring Regional Brews